-Read our big metal 3D printer guide about metal 3D printing at home & industrial, metal 3D printers, technologies, applications & more.
+Read our complete metal 3D printer guide about home & industrial metal 3D printing, metal 3D printers, technologies, applications and more.

-Looking for the most expensive 3D printer?
+What’s the most expensive 3D printer?
 Usually, that’s the biggest one.
-Here are the biggest large format 3D printers in the world.
+Here are the biggest large scale 3D printers in the world right now.

 The Chattanooga startup Collider is developing the Orchid 3D printer, capable of producing metal objects comparable to injection molding.

 Los Angeles based company, 3DEO, is using a new technique called Intelligent Layering to help reduce the costs of metal 3D printing.

 Aviation giant enlists Norsk Titanium to make structural parts for 787 Dreamliner aircraft, potentially saving millions in production costs.

 Big Investment, Small Printer

 Google, BMW, and Lowe’s Invest Heavily in Desktop Metal 3D Printing Startup

 Until now, metal 3D printing is an industrial thing.
 This might change, as US company “Desktop Metal” brings metal 3D printing to the desktop.